 As a citizen or green card holder, if your spouse already lives in the United States and you live abroad, your spouse can complete and mail the form on your behalf.
 In that case, you won’t need to sign the application.
 Otherwise, if you live in the United States, you need to sign the form.

-First, visit the U.S. Citizenship and Immigration Services (USCIS) website to download Form I-130A.
+First, visit the USCIS website to download Form I-130A.
 Remember, immigration law requires you and your spouse to answer each question correctly.
 Keep in mind that if you are the petitioner for a green card throughout the application, the form will refer to you as the “spouse beneficiary.”

-For question 1, enter your alien registration number, known as an “A-Number,” if you have one.
+For question 1, enter your alien registration number or “A-Number,” if you have one.
 This number is an eight or nine-digit number the USCIS assigns to anyone they have given immigration benefits to or put in removal proceedings.
 If you don’t have one, leave the question blank.

 For question 2, enter your USCIS online account number.
 You will have this number if you have ever applied for or filed forms on the USCIS website in the past.
 If you don’t have one, leave the question blank.